CharReek/Project-4-Blog/README.md

   * The designer gifts under £100 is from [Burberry](https://uk.burberry.com/make-up/) the images in the article are from [Dior](https://www.dior.com/en_gb/maison/objects/trinket-trays), [Flannels](https://www.flannels.com/heron-preston-embossed-heron-t-shirt-602521#colcode=60252103), [ Vivienne Westwood](https://www.viviennewestwood.com/en/men/jewellery/rings%C2%A0/westminster-ring-silver-64040016W004W004.html)
 * All images on the lookbook page are my own images
 * Images for whats hot slider are from [Flannels](https://www.flannels.com)

+#### Acknowledgements
+* A big thanks to the front end team that i work with they have help inspired me and given me some great ideas on what features to impliment!